pierrecregut/metal3-docs/design/hostclaim-multitenancy.md

 * To have full dynamism over the pool of servers, a new type of autoscaler is needed.
-* Unnecessary inspection of servers are performed when they are transferred from a cluster (tenant) to another.
+* Unnecessary inspection of servers are performed when they are transferred from one cluster (tenant) to another.
 * The current implementation of the proxy is limited to the Redfish protocol and would require significant work for IPMI.

 ### Alternative Implementations of HostClaims

-#### Not using HardwareData
+#### Not Using HardwareData

 The first proof of concept of HostClaims copied inspection data from the BareMetalHost to the HostClaim.
 There was no inventory of available hardware visible to the end-user.
-The code was also more complex especially because of metadata synchronization (details in next section).
+The code was also more complex especially because of metadata synchronization (details in the next section).

 #### Alternative Handling of Metadata

-Here are some alternative handling of metadata associated to BareMetalHosts and used by the Metal3 provider (selection and construction of cloud-init/ignition data):
+Here are some alternative methods for handling metadata associated with BareMetalHosts and used by the Metal3 provider (selection and construction of cloud-init/ignition data):

-* **Keep metadata in baremetalhost.
+* **Keep metadata in BareMetalHost.
 Copy to HostClaims** : the purpose of HostClaims is to hide BareMetalHost from users.
 Selectors and important metadata values would be hidden from their user.
 Even if infrastructure managers can convey information through other means, this is awkward.
 The proof of concept had complex rules to maintain HostClaim metadata synchronized with BareMetalHosts.
-* **Metadata in HardwareData without synchronization** : infrastructure managers must then create empty HardwareData to define the metadata visible from end users.
-It simplifies HostDeployPolicy.
-The main drawback is that it is a non compatible change with current deployments of BareMetalHosts.
+* **Metadata in HardwareData without synchronization** : infrastructure managers must then create empty HardwareData to define the metadata visible to end users.
+This simplifies HostDeployPolicy.
+The main drawback is that it is a non-compatible change with current deployments of BareMetalHosts.
 Process annotating BareMetalHosts automatically would require modifications.
 * **Metadata in a new custom resource** : This custom resource would only exist for this purpose.
-Too many custom resources for a single concept is not a good idea.
+  Having too many custom resources for a single concept is not a good idea.
 * **Keep some metadata on HardwareData not automatically synchronized with BareMetalHost metadata** : metadata on HardwareData with keys that are not explicitly handled by the HostDeployPolicy would be preserved.
 This is complex.
-The only purpose would be for automatic process labelling HardwareData from their content, but they can always label BareMetalHost instead of HardwareData.
+The only purpose would be for automatic processes labeling HardwareData based on their content, but they can always label BareMetalHost instead of HardwareData.
 The cost of maintaining such partial synchronization is high.

 ## References